Identifying And Explaining 7 Types Of ADHD

 Is your child experiencing one of the seven types of ADHD?

-How therapy can help manage symptoms
+How therapy and other treatment options can help manage symptoms

 There are many effective treatments for ADHD.
 Therapy and medications are the most effective treatment options for managing ADHD symptoms.
 In addition to therapy and medication, certain lifestyle changes, like exercising regularly and getting enough good quality sleep, are proven to help manage ADHD symptoms.